CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

 If this fails for any reason, you can run `netq bootstrap reset` and then try again.
     {{%/notice%}}

-5. Verify the server is ready for installation.
+4. Verify the server is ready for installation.
 Fix any errors indicated before installing the NetQ software.

     ```
     cumulus@<hostname>:~$ sudo opta-check-cloud
     ```

-4. While this runs, locate your `config-key` provided by Cumulus Networks in an email titled *A new site has been added to your Cumulus NetQ account*.
+5. While this runs, locate your `config-key` provided by Cumulus Networks in an email titled *A new site has been added to your Cumulus NetQ account*.
 If you have lost it, submit a [support request](https://support.cumulusnetworks.com/hc/en-us/requests/new) to have it sent to you again.

+You are now ready to use the Admin UI (preferred) or NetQ CLI to complete the installation.

 ### On-premises Deployment,  Server Cluster